stoermelder/vcvrack-packone/docs/intermix/Intermix.md

 1. Select which input column the expander should control (shown on the expander display)
 2. For each pad in that column, set custom fade-in and fade-out times
 3. Supports fade-in only, fade-out only, or simultaneous fade-in and fade-out

+The maximum fade time can be set in the context menu (4s, 15s, or 60s).
+The default is 15s.

 **Note:** When the INTERMIX-FADE expander is detached or reconfigured for a different input column, all fade settings return to the default values from the main module.